 Losing a loved one is a difficult time both emotionally and financially.
 It’s important to think about how you would like your will and personal finances to be structured to ensure your assets are protected and your wishes are known.

-If you need further help or information, please speak to a member of BPE’s Private Client team who will be happy to help.
+If you need further help or information, please speak to a member of BPE’s Private Wealth team who will be happy to help.

 These notes have been prepared for the purpose of an article only.
 They should not be regarded as a substitute for taking legal advice.